Dawn of the Dead (1978)

 Starring: David Emge, Ken Foree and Scott H. Reiniger

 Now the acting in this film was done by mostly unknown people and many of them haven’t done much after this.
 The person that I’m impressed by the most is Foree.
 He did go on to become a famous horror film actor and has done some other things, but he is the glue that keeps everyone together.
-He is the hero and the black man of the film, especially breaking the stereotypes we see in horror that they are destined to die first.
-He allows Ross to talk, listens to her and gives in to her demands, because none of them are unreasonable.
+He is the hero and the breaks the stereotype we see in horror that the black man dies first.
+He allows Fracine to talk, listens to her and gives in to her demands, because none of them are unreasonable.
 Ross as I have slightly touched on is similar to Foree in that she is a minority as a woman.
 It turns out that she is pregnant as well.
-She stands up to Emge at every turn, which I like to see since he does boss her around.
+She stands up to Stephen at every turn, which I like to see since he does boss her around.
 It is even better that he proposes in this film to her and she shuts it down immediately.
-She isn’t as vocal as Foree, but she is strong.
+She isn’t as vocal as Peter, but she is strong.
 Reiniger is also great to me because mentally he starts to lose it from the opening scenes he is in.
 We see when it finally snaps, I love it.
-Foree notices it and tries to keep his head in what they’re doing, because it is jeopardizing not only himself, but everyone.
+Peter notices it and tries to keep his head in what they’re doing, because it is jeopardizing not only himself, but everyone.
 He does a great job in this portrayal.
+I also thought Emge does great.
+We see that he’s not really being able to handle himself.
+He make things difficult at first and Peter doesn’t like him.
+He does become an asset though later in the film.
+The rest of the cast round out the film for what they needed.

 I would highly recommend this film.
 It is a great zombie flick and a really solid film in general.
-This one is a bit long and gets slow in the middle when they make the mall habitable, but the acting is great, the action is as well and the story itself is amazing.
+This one does have a longer running time, but I don’t think that affects it.
+I thought the tension builds as the world ends around them.
+The acting is great, the action is as well and the story itself is amazing.
 There is a gory finale and there is a good amount of blood in general.
 The editing was well done and I personally find the soundtrack to be amazing, to the point that I own it.
 This is a film is a solid view and I recommend it.
 A rare horror film that is good, but also looks at some issues that are still relevant today.

 My Rating: 10 out of 10